Marie-Claude Cantin Partner, Lawyer

 • Bill 141: Checklist on insurance products offered via the internet and distribution without a representative, February 2020

-• Builders' Risk Insurance: Interpreting the Usual Faulty Workmanship and "LEG" Exclusions in connection with Ledcor and Acciona, March 2018
+• Builders’ risk insurance: Interpreting the usual faulty workmanship and “LEG” exclusions in connection with Ledcor and Acciona, March 2018

-• An obiter of the Quebec Court of Appeal makes its way up to the Supreme Court of Canada, November 2016
+• An obiter of the Québec Court of Appeal makes its way up to the Supreme Court of Canada, November 2016

 • Wellington type motions seeking to order a CGL insurer to take up the defence of its insured, October 2016